Career growth books for professionals: 8 reads that actually move the needle

 Reid Hoffman, founder of LinkedIn, frames your career as a startup in The Start-up of You [13].
 Hoffman’s career-as-startup reframe is powerful during transitions because it shifts your mental model from “getting hired for a job” to “building a career that adapts and grows.”
 The book provides frameworks for identifying your competitive advantage and taking intelligent risks.

 One key insight is the ABZ framework: Plan A (your current path), Plan B (your prepared pivot), and Plan Z (your fallback if everything fails).
-The ABZ framework reduces anxiety because you’re not betting everything on one outcome.
-The book also emphasizes continuous learning as insurance against disruption – increasingly relevant as AI and industry change accelerate.
+Plan B is the working hypothesis you would move to if Plan A stops paying off, and Hoffman recommends maintaining it as an active, low-cost set of side projects, conversations, and skill experiments rather than as a vague intention.
+The ABZ framework reduces anxiety because you are not betting everything on one outcome.
+The book also emphasizes continuous learning as insurance against disruption, increasingly relevant as AI and industry change accelerate.

 Best for: Professionals making major pivots, those in volatile industries, people building careers across multiple income streams, anyone wanting to think strategically about career risk.